1. What is a Credit Analyst?

 I spent a lot of time analyzing the curriculum of several courses and this one is by far the best fit from a practical standpoint for a Credit Analyst role.
 Participants who pass the examination receive a Credit Risk Analysis Professional Certificate from the New York Institute of Finance.
 This offers, in my opinion, the best alternative to having on-the-job experience for credit analysis.
 You get some “desk ready” practical knowledge and a solid brand to add to your CV.

-Here is my detailed review of these two courses:
+Here is my detailed review of these and other courses:

 Salaries vary greatly from country to country and also based on your total work experience.
 Banking salaries are highest in financial capitals like New York and London followed by other hubs like Frankfurt, Paris, Honk Kong, Singapore and various US cities.